Jonathan Jones

 Jonathan Jones is a senior researcher and data journalist for Construction Coverage.
 He received his J.D. from Loyola Law School in Los Angeles and has degrees in philosophy and political science from UCLA.
 When Jon is not researching real estate and public policy, he likes to fix up old cars and work on home improvement projects.

-U.S. Cities With the Most Single-Family Homes
+U.S. Cities With the Biggest Increase in Housing Inventory

 Oil reserves